retrotheft/retrotheft/README.md

 One of the biggest headaches with agentic development is UI work and iteration.
 Man, really, it's horrible.
 Fortunately it turns out I accidentally built a solution to this in 2024 without realising it, before I even used AI much.
 (I think I was using Github Copilot at the time.
 Remember Github Copilot?)

 Selectoplasm allows you to completely externalise your styling from your app.
 It provides a way for an AI agent to interact with your UI and make changes that are completely reversible and replayable.
+And not just that - the state history is composable, so you can view any element at any time, against any other element at any time.

 It also provides a better division of labour - instead of asking the AI to change a font, you ask the AI to load a range of fonts into your interface, that you can then switch between in realtime.
 Essentially, it uses workflow latency as a measure of where the demarcation should be between what you do, and what the AI does.
 Actually, I think that's a running theme in a lot of my projects.

 ### Casca